web6studio/pipes-puzzle/README.md

 The build is minified and the filenames include the hashes.<br />
 Your app is ready to be deployed!

-## Level Password Example

-JustWarmingUp

-## App Limitations

-Level 5 and 6 is not available.
-The application uses basic HTML instead of Canvas to render elements, so there are performance issues when rendering large maps.
-The game session is interrupted when the page is reloaded.

-## Design

-The design is based on standard Bootstrap components and custom Styled Components.

 ## Technologies

 TypeScript + React + Redux + Bootstrap + Webpack

-## Remark

-Web socket logic could be taken out of the Home page component (for example into a middleware).
-But in this simple situation, I didn't see that it makes sense.